Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ### Images

 The first image in the corresponding attribute is marked as thumbnail image for the offer.
-The alt-text of an image will be added as description for that image.
+The alt text of an image will be added as description for that image.
 Every other field is not supported.
 For detailed information, see [Check product images](./04_ManageProductData.md#check-product-images).

 ### Videos